Here are the answers to some of the most frequently asked questions. Call 800-428-2267 for more information.

 If a camp finds that accreditation fits its program and needs, the camp will begin paying accredited camp fees at the time of their annual renewal and will go through the accreditation process.
 Many member camps will choose to become accredited, making the member camp category a place to start.

-What about a Camp that Is Already Accredited or Affiliated?
+What about a Camp that Is Already Accredited or Affiliated with ACA?

 Every accredited camp is also a member camp.
-American Camp Association will be piloting the camp membership option for two (2) years for camps or programs that are not currently involved with ACA.
-After the pilot period, American Camp Association will make the decision on how to work with existing accredited or affiliated camps that are interested in dropping their accreditation and moving to the membership category.
+American Camp Association piloted the camp membership option for two (2) years for camps or programs that were not currently involved with ACA.
+After the pilot period, American Camp Association made the decision to continue the program.
+ACA does not encourage camps who have been accredited to move to the membership-only category.

 What about the Risk of Confusing the Public Regarding the Difference Between an Accredited Camp and a Camp That Is a Member?